The British Royal Family's Costs Are Skyrocketing. Here's Why

 To address the situation, a ten-year renovation plan was mapped out to upgrade the Palace's infrastructure to 21st century standards and make it more accessible to the disabled through the creation of extra elevators.
 It's also getting a new energy system and more office space.
 This has seen staff, members of the Royal Family, and over 3,000 works of art move out of the Palace's East Wing, in order to create a vacant space for the renovation work.

-Harry and Meghan Get a Fixer-Upper
+Harry and Meghan get a fixer-upper

 Another Royal Family money pit: the five-bedroom Frogmore Cottage gifted to Prince Harry and Meghan Markle by the Queen in May 2018.
 While it sits in an idyllic, secluded corner of the Windsor Estate—and close to a collection of giant redwoods from Markle's native California—it had one major problem.
 Since its creation in the mid-1800s, the cottage had been repurposed into five small dormitory-style units, meaning that extensive construction work was needed to turn it into a single, modern home fit for the official residence of the Duke and Duchess of Sussex.